R3tr0BoiDX/scanimage-webui/README.md

 systemctl enable scanimage-webui.service
 ```

-after that is possible to use
+after that you can use

 ```bash
 systemctl start scanimage-webui.service